 Review the following:

 Bogers, M., Chesbrough, H. and Moedas, C., 2018.
 Open innovation: research, practices, and policies.
-California management review, 60(2), pp.5-16.
+California Management Review, 60(2), pp.5-16.

 Brant, J. and Lohse, S., 2014.
 The open innovation model.
 ICC (International Chamber of Commerce) Innovation and Intellectual Property Research Paper, (2).